 The coronavirus pandemic has caused particularly high levels of stress and anxiety for those suffering from eating disorders, which has resulted in a 73% rise in contact to the Helpline.
-In response to this, Beat has set up a range of new resources, including online support group, moderated , and .
+In response to this, Beat has set up a range of new resources, including online support group The Sanctuary, moderated message boards, and coronavirus support pages.
 This grant enables Beat to increase its support for those affected by eating disorders in Scotland.

 At the same time Beat has estimated a 30% drop in income due to cancellation of fundraising events and reductions in other sources of funding.
 This has meant the new grant has come at a critical time, and it is now more likely that other ‘business as usual’ activities, including delivering training and awareness raising events in Scotland, will be able to resume as soon as the current crisis allows.

 Over the past few years, Beat has made huge strides in the work done in Scotland, including a new telephone peer coaching service and in-person training for school professionals and carers.
 Beat is also planning to hold the rescheduled Eating Disorders International Conference in Glasgow in January 2021.